nuuuwan/news_lk3_data/README.md

 *2024-03-13 14:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/97923/suspect-arrested-with-haul-of-various-drugs-including-heroin) · `en`

-Modara Police have arrested a suspect along with a large consignment of drugs including heroin.
+Modara Police have arrested a suspect along with a large consignment of drugs estimated to be worth over Rs.
+30 million, including heroin.

 Reportedly, 1.5kg of heroin, 7kg of Kerala cannabis, 1kg of ingredients used in narcotic pills and a machine used for making pills have been seized from the possession of the arrestee.

-◼️
+A suspect has been arrested together with a stock of drugs worth over Rs.
+30 million and a machine used in drug production

+Police said that the suspect, who was arrested in the Bogaha Junction area in Modara during a search carried out based on a tip-off received by police, was known by the alias “Suduwa”.

+Police have also taken custody of 1 kilogram and 500 grams of heroin, 7 kilograms of Kerala cannabis, 950 grams of various raw materials used in the production of intoxicating pills, a machine used in drug production, an electric scale and a cash register.

+...

 [Data](articles/318ecf56.json)